dkallen78/math-trainer/README.md

 ### To-do

-* add stroke to Subtraction - Decomposition problems
 * add more problem types
+  * fill out division beyond Fundamentals
+  * expand on the introduction to fractions
 * add more challenges
-  * answer as fast as possible (Fast 50?)
+  * answer a fixed number of problems (digits?) as fast as possible (Fast 50?)
+* add functions for multiplication and division to the challenges
 * mode/challenge where user goes through number facts (eg, multiplication table)
 * save user data between sessions
   * import/export data